coronensis/dwarf/README.md

 + General-purpose register machine
 + Delay slots (arise from previous presence of a pipeline that was removed)
 + Addressing modes: Immediate, register, absolute memory
-+ Alligned 16 bit word addressing only
++ Alligned 16-bit word addressing only
 + Simple scalar architecture - straight forward sequential fetch-decode-execute operation

 No bells and whistles and no fancy stuff